Dynamical evolution of the Uranian satellite system I. From the 5/3 Ariel-Umbriel mean motion resonance to the present: Orbital evolution

-To ensure that the free eccentricities are completely damped, we need to integrate the system over a very long time span, which is computationally expensive.
+To ensure that the amplitudes of the proper modes are completely damped, we need to integrate the system over a very long time span, which is computationally expensive.
 One solution to decrease the computation time is to enhance the tidal strength by artificially increasing $\dt_k$ and then rescale the evolution time by the same factor.
 This approximation is valid as long as the tidal evolution is adiabatic and also possible because the tidal evolution is proportional to $\dt_k$ (Eq.\,(\ref{tidal_coeficients})).

 We start by comparing the results from different tidal multiplication factors, $\times 10$, $\times 100$, and $\times 1000$.
 In Fig.\,\ref{fig:tidal_multipllication_factors}, we superimposed the eccentricity of Miranda resulting from an integration over 20 Myr, 2 Myr and 0.2 Myr, where, for each simulation, we rescaled the time axis by the respective multiplication factor.
 We observe that the general evolution of the orbital elements is not sensitive to the enhancement of the tidal strength.
 Therefore, we conclude that we can speed up at least $\times 1000$ the computation time without compromising the results.
-We note that it is not feasible to determine the forced inclinations through this method because we assume $\dt_0=0$ (Sect.~\ref{sec:inc_damp}).
-Anyway, the damping time-scale of the inclinations is several orders of magnitude larger than the age of the Solar System (Eq.\,(\ref{eq:timescales_inclination})), and so we only need to focus our analysis on the eccentricities.
+We note that it is not feasible to determine the damped inclinations through this method because we assume $\dt_0=0$ (Sect.~\ref{sec:inc_damp}).
+Anyway, the damping timescale of the inclinations is several orders of magnitude larger than the age of the Solar System (Eq.\,(\ref{eq:timescales_inclination})), and so we only need to focus our analysis on the eccentricities.